Gilbert Road/Main Street station

-Gilbert Road/Main Street station is a light rail station in Mesa, Arizona, on the A Line of the Valley Metro Rail system serving Phoenix and surrounding areas.
+Gilbert Road/Main Street station is a light rail station in Mesa, Arizona, on the A Line of the Valley Metro Rail & Streetcar system serving Phoenix and surrounding areas.
 It opened to revenue service on May 18, 2019, becoming the new terminus of the light rail line.
 It is the eastern terminus of the A Line.
+The station consists of one island platform in the median of Main Street to the west of Gilbert Road with both tracks serving westbound trains.
 The station has a park-and-ride facility and a bus station that is served by local routes.

 The two-station 1.9 mi Gilbert Road Extension began construction in November 2016 and was expected to cost $184 million.